crayaan/general_vault/P2P_Model_Parallelization/P2P Security Considerations.md

 ## Part Of

 This note addresses the security aspects of P2P model parallelization, which are critical for any real-world implementation.
 Security considerations influence all components of the system, from peer discovery to model partitioning to fault tolerance.
 The interconnection between security and reliability is particularly strong, as many security threats manifest as reliability issues.
-For the complete system architecture, see the [[ROADMAP- P2P Model Parallelization|ROADMAP- P2P Model Parallelization]].
+For the complete system architecture, see the [[ROADMAP - P2P Model Parallelization|ROADMAP - P2P Model Parallelization]].

 ---
 Tags: #security #p2p #distributed-ml #privacy #cryptography #byzantine-fault-tolerance